 Promotion workflows are also worth adopting at most companies, as they give you multiple chances to catch errors before

 those errors make it to prod.
-Moreover, whereas just about all the deployment strategies you’ve seen so far only work
+Moreover, whereas just about all the deployment strategies you’ve seen so far work

 deployments are fairly binary: either you make an infrastructure change, or you don’t; either you create (or delete!)